socalit/-lenovo-wifi-whitelist-remover/README.md

 This is for **educational use only**.
 You are responsible for your own hardware.
 Lenovo® and ThinkPad® are trademarks of Lenovo.

-## 🚀 Stay Updated
+## Stay Updated

-Follow github.com/SoCalIT for more hardware unlock tools and BIOS utilities.
+Follow me at github.com/SoCalIT for more hardware unlock tools and BIOS utilities.